Lukasz43/HanziGram/README.md

-# HanziGram
+HanziGram<br/>
-A program that allows you to quickly and deftly create Hanzi characters lists for learning Chinese.
-Automatic translation for characters during creation.
+A program that allows you to quickly and deftly create Hanzi characters lists for learning Chinese.<br/>
+!!!Automatic translation for characters during creation!!!